 You’re going to see me at your wedding; I’m not going to be silently lurking in the bushes like a sniper.
 I’ll chat to your guests like they’re my own friends and family and gladly attach buttonholes or hold the back of your dress if you need to step over a puddle.

-My style is real, relaxed, and classic.
+My style is real, relaxed, and it’s also a little bit classic.
 This means that yes, you’ll have beautiful portraits of the two of you, and of course you’ll get family photos, but we won’t spend all day on them.

-I’ll encourage your guests to take part in athletic confetti throwing, and, if you get hangry you can share my stash of emergency snacks.
-Controversially, I think pineapple definitely belongs on a pizza.
+I’ll encourage your guests to take part in athletic confetti throwing, and, if you get hangry, I’ll let you share my stash of emergency snacks.

 You’re going to spend more time with your photographer than any other supplier so it’s super important that you like each other.